django-denmark/django-bornhack-workshop/project-playbook.md

     {% endfor %}
     </ul>

 Here we are using the `{% url ... %}` template tag, which uses the names from the URLs to figure out what to link to.

 <h1 id="further-tasks">Further tasks</h1>

 - Separate completed and non-completed tasks (hint: use the QuerySet `.filter()` method)
+- Make it possible to delete tasks
 - Make it possible to mark already completed tasks as not completed.
+- Make it possible to update the content of tasks
+- Use Django forms